 As a step up from plain wooden cabinet doors, consider installing decorative handles and engraved, recessed, or glass doors.
 These additions can make your kitchen space look more luxurious, and the open feeling of glass doors creates the illusion of more space.
-Designs on wooden cabinet doors can tie together the theme of a kitchen, especially when paired with the appropriate hardware and tile.
+Better Homes & Gardens says designs on wooden cabinet doors can tie together the theme of a kitchen, especially when paired with the appropriate hardware and tile.
 See-through doors also allow for fine china or wine glass collections to be easily seen.

 Special Storage Options

 Visible shelving and waste receptacles might appear clunky or even unsightly in an otherwise beautiful kitchen.
-Instead, perhaps opt for hidden storage solutions, such as a lazy Susan in a corner cabinet or a pull-out trash can/recycling bin drawer.
+Instead, Bob Vila suggests opting for hidden storage solutions, such as a Lazy Susan in a corner cabinet or a pull-out trash can/recycling bin drawer.
 These alternatives can unify the design of your kitchen and save space.
 For quick access to pantry items, put in sliding shelves, which eliminate the need for stretching to reach things in the back of a cabinet.
 Also contemplate racks for smaller items that are attached to the inside of cabinet doors.
 Drawer organizers can also help straighten up previously cluttered spaces.

 - How to hang outdoor curtains around your patio